jsakamoto/Toolbelt.Blazor.Gamepad/README.md

 > dotnet add package Toolbelt.Blazor.Gamepad
 ```

-**Step.2** Register "GamepadList" service into the DI container, at `ConfigureService` method in the `Startup` class of your Blazor application.
+**Step.2** Register "GamepadList" service into the DI container.

+If the project is a Blazor Server App or a Blazor WebAssembly App ver.3.1 Preview 4 or earlyer, add the code into the `ConfigureService` method in the `Startup` class of your Blazor application.

 ```csharp
 using Toolbelt.Blazor.Extensions.DependencyInjection; // <- Add this line, and...